 This module will introduce the infrastructure society uses and needs in the context of the built environment.
-It will cover the major constitutes which make our towns and cities function and their relationship and role in the sustainability agenda.
-Key areas covered include community infrastructure, transport, water, waste, digital infrastructure and the natural environment.
-Attention is also given to the relationship the built environment has with power sources including gas, electric, solar, wind, and others in terms of sustainability challenges.
+It will cover the major constituents which make our towns and cities function and their relationship and role in the sustainability agenda.
+Key areas covered include energy, transport, water, waste, digital infrastructure and the natural environment.
+Attention is also given to the relationship the built environment has with power sources such as gas, nuclear, solar and wind, feeding through energy vectors such as electricity, hot water and hydrogen, in terms of sustainability challenges.
 The module will seek to present a holistic and open system view of infrastructure, drawing upon the concept of towns and cities acting with a metabolism.